 We recently published a new eBook, “Executive Guide to High-Performance Workplace Helplines,” which detailed several tips and tricks on why you should implement a helpline, how to get employees involved, and what to do with the data when you have it.
-This companion infographic summarizes the eBook’s main points into 8 easy-to-follow steps for your organization.
+Read on for a preview of the most important steps to take, and scroll to the bottom to download the entire eBook.

 1. Raise Awareness

 Develop a communication plan to get your Helpline visible including posters, video shorts, reminder emails, web links in training, town hall meetings.